Skip to content

 The specific member names (e.g., engineer-01, architect-01) depend on the profile.
 The workspace structure is the same for all profiles.

-The agent's working directory (CWD) is the workspace repo root.
-Projects are accessible as submodules under projects/.
+The agent's working directory (CWD) is the session workspace root.
+Projects are accessible as git worktrees under projects/.
 The team repo is accessible at team/.

 Context files

-Context files (CLAUDE.md, PROMPT.md, ralph.yml) are copied from the team submodule to the workspace root during bm teams sync.
-They are tracked in the workspace repo — committed, versioned, and directly visible to the agent.
+Context files (CLAUDE.md, PROMPT.md, ralph.yml) are assembled from the team repo into the workspace root during session creation.
+They are present as regular files in the session workspace.

 File Method Update mechanism

-Agent files (.claude/agents/) Symlink bm teams sync re-assembles symlinks into team/ submodule paths
+Agent files (.claude/agents/) Symlink Assembled each session with symlinks into team/ paths

-Skills Direct read Ralph reads from team/ submodule paths via skills.dirs
+Skills Direct read Ralph reads from team/ paths via skills.dirs

 Content Path